Where does bonsai come from?

 shanshui penjinglandscape penjin.
 The tree plays a subordinate role, the important thing is the depiction of the miniature landscape, made of naturally shaped stones, which are decorated with plants or moss.

 shuihan penjingwater and land penjin.
 Sand is used here to depict a watercourse, pond or lake surface.
-Rocky landscapes are also frequently stand on flat trays that are filled with water.
-Another form is the miniature living landscapes of the Vietnamese Hòn Non Bộ.
-There is an independent tradition, also known as bonsai, in Indonesia, for example in Bali.
+Rocky landscapes are also frequently stand on flat trays which are filled with water.

 China Timeline History!